 We used the Soil and Water Assessment Tool (SWAT) to simulate future bioenergy-based land-use management changes.
 SWAT is a physically based, semi-distributed hydrologic model to simulate changes in land management and the resulting changes in the hydrologic cycle and water quality.
-SWAT has been used extensively around the world for different applications ranging from TMDL analysis at the local scale to macro scale analysis of the entire US (Gassman et al 2007).
+SWAT has been used extensively around the world for different applications ranging from Total Maximum Daily Load (TMDL) analysis at the local scale, to macro scale analysis of the entire US (Gassman et al 2007).
 SWAT was developed as an integration of several models - EPIC, CREAMS, GLEAMS and a weather generator model (Krysanova and Arnold 2008).
-The crop growth component of SWAT simulates all crops with a single crop-growth model with the use of unique parameter values for each crop (Neitsch et al. 2005).
-Plant growth is represented by an increase in biomass that is based on daily accumulated heat units.
-The crop-growth model is also used to assess removal of water and nutrients from the root zone, transpiration, and biomass production (Neitsch et al. 2005).
+The crop growth component of SWAT simulates all crops with a general crop-growth routine with the use of unique parameter values for each crop (Neitsch et al. 2005).
+Plant growth is represented by an incremental daily change in biomass, which is linked to daily accumulated heat units, daily solar radiation, leaf area index (LAI) and the radiation use efficiency (RUE).

-We customized the SWAT setup for the Arkansas-White-Red River basin for baseline and future bioenergy scenarios using information obtained from land-use data, existing crop management operations, expected crop yield in the region, potential future land-use changes and potential energy crop management.
+We applied SWAT for the Arkansas-White-Red River basin using baseline and future bioenergy scenarios using information obtained from land-use data, existing crop management operations, expected crop yield in the region, potential future land-use changes and potential energy crop management.
 In the following sections we describe how we specified the agricultural context for the setup and evaluated the model sensitivity to pasture management and fertilizer application over the bioenergy feedstock, switchgrass.